parsonsmatt/servant-persistent/README.md

 ## The API:

-- `/users` returns a list of all users in the database
+- GET `/users` returns a list of all users in the database
-- `/users/:name` returns the first user whose name is `:name`, and returns 404 if the user doesn't show up.
+- GET `/users/:name` returns the first user whose name is `:name`, and returns 404 if the user doesn't show up.
+- POST `/users` with JSON like `{ "name": "String", "email": "String" }` to create a User.

 ## src/Main.hs